mmeyer2k/valhalla/readme.md

 - Zero configuration to get started
 - Docker is cool but Vagrant works just fine you freakin' hipsters
 - Allows you to easily exclude entire swaths of the internet by [**only** allowing tlds you need](https://github.com/mmeyer2k/valhalla/blob/master/lists.d/tlds.yaml)
-- Uses dnscrypt and dnssec without extra steps.
+- Uses dnscrypt and DNSSEC without extra steps.
 - Very small project well suited for forking.
 - Hate Windows Update?
-Hate Cortana? nuke all microsoft related domains [like i do](https://github.com/mmeyer2k/valhalla/blob/master/lists.d/microsoft.yaml)
+Hate Cortana?
+Nuke all Microsoft related domains [like i do](https://github.com/mmeyer2k/valhalla/blob/master/lists.d/microsoft.yaml)
 - Revision control your DNS rules instead of sticking them in your pihole
 - pihole does not allow raw dnsmasq entries